RoboNickBot/c-maze/README.txt

  as a bit of practice in learning the C language (and SDL!)

- Right now it is feature-complete to the java version (minus dialog boxes explaining the "story") but has an updated lighting algorithm that doesn't go through walls (but still needs work).
+ Right now it is feature-complete to the java version (minus dialog boxes explaining the "story") but has an updated lighting algorithm that *doesn't* go through walls! (still needs work)

  Objective: